Buy from TicketCity, a trusted ticket reseller in business since 1990. Ticket prices may be above face value.

 US Grand Prix Tickets

-Expect another packed house in Austin for the US Grand Prix when the race at Circuit of the Americas revs up this Fall.
-The US Grand Prix is a top formula race in Texas that combines great racing, a fun atmosphere and marquee entertainment.
-Racing is the main highlight of the USGP weekend in Austin.
-Fans from around the globe come to see the F1 cars take on the unique COTA race track.
+Demand to attend the US Grand Prix continues to be strong, even after a few years of record attendance at the track.
+Expect another packed house in Austin again this Fall as the US Grand Prix is now the most popular race in the State of Texas.
 Fans can purchase Friday only tickets to see the practice rounds, or purchase a Saturday USGP ticket to be there for more practice plus the exciting Sprint Race.
 The Sunday race is the most popular ticket we offer as that is the day of the US Grand Prix.
 Fans who want to see all of the action can purchase a 3-day pass which provides access to each day of the USGP.

 Tickets purchased for Friday and Saturday will also grant access to the concert held that evening.
 The concerts at COTA have been general admission shows, that are setup on the open field in the middle of the race track.
-There is an option to purchase VIP seating for the concerts, which is closer to the stage, for those fans who wish to upgrade.
-The post race concerts typically start around 7pm with the general admission area tentatively opening at 5:30pm.
+The post race concerts typically start around 7pm.

 • Fri: USGP Practice & Post Race Concert